sppalkia/dawn-blog/_posts/2017-04-10-dawn-intro.md

 ML-powered systems remain far too expensive to build for most application domains.

-To address this potential, our group at Stanford is beginning a new, five-year research project to design systems infrastructure and tools for \textit{usable machine learning}, called DAWN (Data Analytics for What’s Next).
+To address this potential, our group at Stanford is beginning a new, five-year research project to design systems infrastructure and tools for _usable machine learning_, called DAWN (Data Analytics for What’s Next).
 Our goal is _not_ to improve ML algorithms, which are almost always “good enough” for many important applications, but instead to make ML _usable_ so that small teams of non-ML experts can apply ML to their problems, achieve high-quality results, and deploy production systems